Slins-23/software-renderer/README.md

 i.e.

 You can only provide either rotations (yaw, pitch, roll) or direction vectors (direction, up), or both.
 If only one was provided, the other one gets derived at runtime, from the one that was given.
-If you provide both, the rotation parameters get derived at runtime from the direction vectors.
+If you provide both, the rotation parameters get derived at runtime from the given direction vectors, so the given rotation parameters are not directly set.
 This means that, in the case that both are provided, they should be logically equivalent (i.e. the rotation of the default direction vectors by the respective rotation parameters should end up being virtually the same as the provided direction vectors).
 If none are given, the camera will start in the default position with the default direction vectors (i.e. no translation and the camera points at the center of the positive z-axis. direction: (0, 0, 1), up: (0, 1, 0))

 default_direction, default_up, direction, up, default_position, translation